mzacki/mzacki.github.io/_pages/security.md

 - [x] [Michael Bazzell's website](https://inteltechniques.com/index.html)
 - [x] How To Be Invisible: Protect Your Home, Your Children, Your Assets, and Your Life, J. J. Luna, Thomas Dunne Books, New York, 2012
 - [x] Personal Digital Security: Protecting Yourself from Online Crime 2016 Revision, Michael Bazzell
+- [x] The Art of Invisibility, Kevin Mitnick

 #### OSINT: books & manuals
 ---